The Maia Team

 Mr Daniel Brincat

-Mr Brincat has a keen research interest in the treatment of sexual dysfunctions and performs post-graduate tutoring of both psychology and education related dissertations.
-Apart from counselling and teaching, Mr Brincat is passionate about fitness, literature, nature and all the creative arts.
+Daniel has a keen research interest in the treatment of sexual dysfunctions and performs post-graduate tutoring of both psychology and education related dissertations.
+Apart from counselling and teaching, Daniel is passionate about fitness, literature, nature and all the creative arts.

 Ms Michelle Farrugia